jellyfin-archive/jellyfin-docs/general/administration/installing.md

 A community project to deploy Jellyfin on Kubernetes-based platforms exists [at their repository](https://github.com/home-cluster/jellyfin-openshift).
 Any issues or feature requests related to deployment on Kubernetes-based platforms should be filed there.

-## Portable Binaries

-Portable binary packages containing a compiled Jellyfin instance are available for multiple platforms.
-For all portable binaries, extract the relevant archive to a directory and launch the binary (`jellyfin` on Linux/MacOS, `jellyfin.exe` on Windows).

 ## Windows (x64)

 Windows installers and builds in ZIP archive format are available [here](https://repo.jellyfin.org/releases/server/windows).